TheTwitchy/businessifier/README.md

 The best businessification tool on the Internets.

-##Introduction
+## What?
 Have you ever wanted to lose weight, impress your boss, meet beautiful women, and finally get that promotion?

-This tool does none of those things.

-It does however take wordlists and removes content clients and customers may find objectionable.
+If so, sorry, we can't help you.

+The Businessifier is a wordlist sanitation tool, and will remove objectionable content from wordlists, ranging from swear words to words that get you flagged by your favorite TLA.

-How objectionable you ask?
-Well lets just say that we can confidently assert that any wordlist sanitized via The Businessifier is safe to pass a rigourous inspection by even the most conservative and discerning clients, or your money back (see GPL in repo).
+We can confidently assert that any wordlist sanitized via The Businessifier is safe to pass a rigourous inspection by even the most conservative and discerning clients, or your money back (GPL included in repo).

+## Why?
+Because your clients are normally very serious about business, searches for vulgar language may raise questions about your competency as a service provider, as well as as well as your general likeability and choice of fashion.
+The Businessifier will help prevent offensive searches, thereby reducing the number of late night phone calls you receive from angry customers.

+## How?
-Our crack team of Internet experts has worked around the clock to ensure that The Businessifier Detection Engine is kept current with the most cutting edge swear words and objectionable content from the dark corners of the Nets.
-This includes words such as f\*\*k, p\*\*n, and even the rarely seen a\*\*\*\*\*2.
+Our crack team of Internet experts has worked around the clock to ensure that The Businessifier Detection Engine (TM) is kept current with the most cutting edge swear words and objectionable content from the dark corners of the Web.
+This includes words such as f\*\*k, p\*\*n, and even the rarely seen a\*\*\*\*\*n.

 Scientific tests performed by real people wearing labs coats has shown that regular use of The Businessifier can increase client satisfaction by as much as 33%.

-So ask yourself; Can you afford *not* to use it?

-No. No you can't.

 ##Features
   - Sanitize wordlists with ease!